TRANSPORTATION IMPROVEMENT PROGRAM (TIP)

 - Demonstrate fiscal constraint for the projects contained in the plan (meaning there is adequate funding available for the planned projects)

-Demonstrate that the projects meet conformity with state air quality standards (projects aim to improve air quality or at least not make it worse)
+- Demonstrate that the projects meet conformity with state air quality standards (projects aim to improve air quality or maintain it)

 All transportation projects that are regionally significant or receiving federal funding are required to be included the TIP.
 SRTC updates the TIP annually and after it is approved it becomes part of the Washington State Transportation Improvement Program.

 The 2023-2026 TIP was approved by the SRTC Board of Directors on 10.13.2022.
 Click the image to the right to access the full TIP document and click the icon below to access an interactive map showing the projects in the TIP.

 The guidebook provides information related to the development and maintenance of STRC’s TIP, SRTC calls for projects and various programming policies that apply to projects receiving SRTC regional funds.
 Click on the link below to open the 2023 TIP Guidebook.